meltyourface/blank/posts/Songlines/Exploring-Indigenous-Knowledge-Songlines/index.md

 ---
 Course Title: Songlines: Unveiling the Secrets of Indigenous Knowledge Systems

-Objective: To impart knowledge of Songlines' intricate elements, such as its cultural significance, oral traditions, and correlations to geographic locations, specifically tailored for non-indigenous learners, incorporating diverse teaching strategies and collaborating with indigenous elders or experts.
+**Objective**: To impart knowledge of Songlines' intricate elements, such as its cultural significance, oral traditions, and correlations to geographic locations, specifically tailored for non-indigenous learners, incorporating diverse teaching strategies and collaborating with indigenous elders or experts.

-Course Duration: 12 weeks (3 hours per week)
+**Course Duration**: 12 weeks (3 hours per week)

 Week 1: Introduction to Songlines
 - The concept of Songlines